isomerpages/isomerpages-govtech/media/technews/_posts/2020-06-07-tracetogethertokenteardown.md

 ![Improving TraceTogether through community engagement](/images/technews/tracetogethertokenteardown1.jpg)

-At a recent GovTech engagement session, several expert from Singapore’s tech community came forward to “tear down” the TraceTogether token and give feedback for improvement.
+At a recent GovTech engagement session, several experts from Singapore’s tech community came forward to “tear down” the TraceTogether token and give feedback for improvement.
 ---

-On 28 June 2020, the Government began the distribution of the TraceTogether Token, catering first to the vulnerable seniors in the community.
+On 28 June 2020, the [Government began the distribution of the TraceTogether Token](https://www.sgpc.gov.sg/sgpcmedia/media_releases/sndgo/press_release/P-20200628-2/attachment/Media%20Release%20-%20Seniors%20to%20receive%20first%20batch%20of%20TraceTogether%20Tokens%2028062020.pdf), catering first to the vulnerable seniors in the community.
 Nearly 10,000 tokens were given out to these seniors who are not digitally connected, and are physically frail, living alone or have poor family support.
-The TraceTogether Token supplements the TraceTogether mobile app – by extending contact tracing to groups in the community who do not have smart phones and those whose phones do not work well with the TraceTogether app.
+The TraceTogether Token supplements the TraceTogether mobile app – by extending contact tracing to groups in the community [who do not have smart phones and those whose phones do not work well with the TraceTogether app.](https://www.tech.gov.sg/media/technews/two-reasons-why-singapore-sticking-with-tracetogether-protocol)

 ### **The tale of the token**